 - Le Chevalier Blanc considers himself a Knight in Shining Armor trying to protect poor, innocent superheroines from a world that exploits and objectifies them... by putting them into suspended animation until the day when he's managed to completely eradicate sexism (which he's sure won't take him more than a few years or so!).
 After she manages to free herself, Emp makes it clear what she thinks of "allies" like him.

 - PCU features Ms. Garcia-Thompson, Port Chester University's Dean Bitterman, who has pushed a "cultural sensitivity" agenda that borders on extremism onto the campus and has pretty much run its effectiveness as an actual place to get an education into the ground (she discusses giving an entire building to the "Department of Bisexual Asian Studies."
 But, who goes?
 The Math Department or the Hockey team?
 As well, she has allowed protests willy-nilly, to the point that nearly all of the students seemingly do nothing but protest).
 An important plot point on the final act is that her bosses are so mad at her extremism that they are looking for an excuse to get rid of her, which the Pit exploits to get back at her for trying to get them expelled for "being disruptive".
 She also teams up with Rand, the right-wing leader of the underground "Balls and Shaft" society, to get rid of the Pit (though it's very obviously Teeth-Clenched Teamwork).

-- In the The Naked Gun 2 1/2, Hector Savage, The Dragon, while barricaded in a house, demands a plane ticket and "A nice hotel!
+- In the The Naked Gun 2 1/2, Hector Savage, The Dragon, while barricaded in a house, demands a plane ticket to Jamaica and "A nice hotel!
 Nothing touristy!
 Something really indicative of the people and their culture!"

 - Dr. Cocteau, from Demolition Man has banned tobacco, alcohol, fatty and sugary foods including meat, non-educational toys, profanity, and sexual intercourse, with children being conceived through in-vitro fertilization.
 He brings back Simon Phoenix to murder-death-kill Edgar Friendly, because Friendly leads the sewer dwellers who found Cocteau's society stifled their lives too much.